rokath/trice/examples/ReadMe.md

 ## Setup PC

-Setting up a PC is for for Linux mostly straightforward but Windows PCs are more problematic.
+Setting up a PC is for Linux mostly straightforward but Windows PCs are more problematic.
 The steps shown here are just one example.

 - Create folder `repos` in your home directory.
   - Clone all repositories here.